rhdunn/flite/README.md

 also download the .flitevox files to you machine so you don't need a network connect everytime you need to load a voice.

-We are now actively adding to this list of available voices in English and other languages.
+We are now actively adding to this list of available voices in English (16) and other languages.

 Bard Storyteller:  http://festvox.org/bard/
 -------------------------------------------

-Bard is a companion app that read ebooks, both displaying them and actually reading them to you using flite.
+Bard is a companion app that reads ebooks, both displaying them and actually reading them to you out loud using flite.
 Bard supports a wide range of fonts, and flite voices, and books in text, html and epub format.
-Bard is used as a evaluation of flites capabilities and an example of a serious application using flite.
+Bard is used as a evaluation of flite's capabilities and an example of a serious application using flite.